Posted: Jan 4, 2021 5:26 AM

 - The Advanced Planning & Coordination Team (APCT)

-Both sub teams will have assigned responsibilities while still collaborating on coordinated efforts within NAIT in support of the fall 2021 transition.
+These sub teams will have assigned responsibilities while still collaborating on coordinated efforts within NAIT in support of our response to COVID-19.

-As outlined in its mandate, the priorities fo the team team are:
+As outlined in its mandate, the priorities of the team are:

 - Safeguarding the health and safety of staff, students, tenants, and on-campus stakeholders.